freixes/RepoTFG/docs/Learning-Environment-Design-Agents.md

     * `RequestAction()` Signals that the Agent is requesting an action.
 The action provided to the Agent in this case is the same action that was provided the last time it requested a decision.
-* `Decision Frequency` - The number of steps between decision requests.
+* `Decision Interval` - The number of steps between decision requests.
 Not used if `On Demand Decision`, is true.

 ## Monitoring Agents